purplesyringa/site/blog/write-while-learning/index.md

 Immediately I'm left wondering: what is `ServerEvents`, and why are the operations performed in the closure?
 Is that closure invoked immediately and it's just a way to get access to `event`?
 Why is it called "event" if it doesn't react to any player action?

 It turns out that the answer is: KubeJS integrates with a mod loader, in this case NeoForge, which [offers events](https://docs.neoforged.net/docs/concepts/events/).
-The examples on that page show events like "entity jumps", which are clearly game-related events, but at the every bottom we have:
+The examples on that page show events like "entity jumps", which are clearly game-related events, but at the very bottom we have:

 > Lifecycle events run once in every mod's lifecycle during startup. [...]
 The registry events [...] include `NewRegistryEvent`, `DataPackRegistryEvent.NewRegistry` and, for each registry, `RegisterEvent`.